 I had a lot of questions about a black box I use in almost every drum synthersizer demo.
-This device is just a simple trigger / CV voltage generator, very useful in everyday synth DIY.
+This device is just a simple 555 trigger generator, very useful in everyday synth DIY.

 The question is: what advantage it has over a function generator?

-- it is very handy – I keep it in my drawer with battery and Jack cable in and ready to action; it will generate trigger before I even find BNC for laboratory function generator,
+- first of all, it is very handy – I keep it in my drawer with battery and Jack cable in and ready to action; it will generate trigger before I even find BNC for laboratory function generator,

 - output voltage range is safe for modular use (7 V maximum) – my other generators have 20 V p-p output, so I have to check it (and offset) before turning on; this one here is no-brainer,